Andr3sC/CapsLockIndicator/README.md

 # CapsLockIndicator
-Small Yad Script to show CapsLock, NumberLock and ScrollLock
+Small Yad Script to show CapsLock, NumberLock and ScrollLock.

 It display a yad notificaciton with the status of the CapsLock, NumberLock and ScrollLock.
 Useful for those laptops without leds for these keys.